Thank you for contacting

 Scammers have also adapted old tricks.
 One persistent tactic is the IRS phone scam, in which a fake caller ID shows "IRS," and the caller demands immediate payment.
 Victims are often told to pay using a prepaid debit card, wire transfer, or another specific payment method that is hard to reverse.

 The agency warns that such calls are fraudulent.
-The IRS does not initiate contact by phone, mail, social media, or unsolicited text messages demanding money or credit card details.
-Any website link shared in these messages should be treated with caution, especially if it asks for confidential information or directs the taxpayer to log in outside IRS.gov.
+While the IRS or authorized private collection agencies may contact taxpayers by phone to address account matters, they will never call to demand immediate payment, threaten arrest, or claim you are owed a refund.
+The IRS also never emails taxpayers without prior permission, never sends unsolicited text messages, and never sends direct messages through social media.
+Any website link shared in unsolicited messages should be treated with caution, especially if it asks for confidential information or directs the taxpayer to log in outside IRS.gov.

 Tax Professionals Face Identity Theft Risks